sneridagh/osiris/README.rst

 most were sent to Ammut (the soul devourer) and not heavy enough to Aaru (the egyptian paradise).

-Osiris is an oAuth 2.0 (draft 22) compliant server based on Pyramid.
+Osiris is an oAuth 2.0 compliant server based on Pyramid.
 The current version (1.0) it supports the `resource owner password credentials` authentication flow.
-It uses pyramid_who as user backend providing the way to behave as an oAuth authentication gateway.
-This means that you can use your authentication backend (LDAP, SQL, etc.) oAuth enabled with Osiris.
-Osiris uses a pluggable store factory to store the issued token information.
+You can use your preferred authentication backend (LDAP, SQL, etc.) in order to oAuth enable it with Osiris.
+You can also use your preferred backend storage as Osiris uses a pluggable store factory to store the issued token information.
 The current version includes the MongoDB one.

 The `resource owner password credentials` flow
 ==============================================